 We couldn’t be digital nomads without travel-friendly tech.
 Compact computers let us work from anywhere on the globe, modern smartphones are as adept at translating a menu as calling home, and the technology behind our favorite childhood video games now fits into a handheld gadget.
 Here is some of the “travel tech” that powers our trip around the world.

 The devices themselves are fine.
-Both are starting to show their age after 2.5 years, but we’re in no rush to upgrade.
-Testing on older devices helps ensure Kevin’s games will run on a broad range of hardware, and our beat-up handsets are less tempting targets for pickpockets and purse-snatchers.
+Both were starting to show their age after 3 years, but Kevin only pulled the trigger on a new device because of a broken screen, and Danielle is in no rush to upgrade.
+Testing on older devices helps ensure Kevin’s games will run on a broad range of hardware, and beat-up handsets are less tempting targets for pickpockets and purse-snatchers.

 Many long-term travelers invest in expensive DSLRs to take the best possible photos, but we are pretty happy with our phone cameras.
 Every photo on our site↗ was taken with them.
 Only occasionally do we wish we had a high-powered lens.